 Pay attention to the check engine light when it comes on.
 The problem may be a quick fix like a loose gas cap or it could be a major issue causing havoc on your engine.
 Attempt the quick fixes on your own; if the light is still on after doing so, take your vehicle in to get serviced.

 Your signals are there for a reason!
 Your turn signals are used to communicate with other drivers and pedestrians.
-Use your signal in advance to allow other drivers to slow down and avoid them rear-ending you.
-Pedestrians look for signals to avoid getting in your path.
+Use your signal in advance to so that other drivers and pedestrians know what your intentions are and can avoid getting in your path.

-Do not assume your mirror sees everything.
+Do not assume your mirror shows you everything you need to see.
 Before changing lanes or making a turn, always check your blind spots.
-Take a quick peek yourself, even if your vehicle is equipped with blindspot detection.
-It won’t hurt you, it’ll only ever ensure your safety.
+Take a quick peek yourself, even if your vehicle is equipped with blind spot detection.

 Your injury lawyer will look for the following types of driver error:

-• Not paying attention to traffic lights or signs.
-According to the Federal Highway Administration, roughly one-quarter of traffic fatalities and about one-half of all traffic injuries in the United States are caused in intersections each year.
-It is important to be paying attention to traffic lights and signs.
+- Not paying attention to traffic lights or signs.
+According to the Federal Highway Administration, roughly one-quarter of traffic fatalities and about one-half of all traffic injuries in the United States occur in intersections each year.
+It is important to pay attention to traffic lights and signs.
 If not, the driver not paying attention is putting everyone on the road in danger.

-• Speeding.
+- Speeding.
 There is a reason for speed limits, and that is to inform you of the safest speed to travel on that particular road.
-It is never a good idea to speed, even if it’s because you’re late to work, or it was unintentional.
+It is never a good idea to speed, whether it’s because you’re late to work or it was unintentional.
 The faster a vehicle is going, the greater the impact when it collides with something.

 Stay Alert: Other Common Causes of Car Crashes